00x71/Ghostwriter-GPT/README.md

 includes comprehensive collaborative writing features and customizable report templates, allowing teams to produce polished deliverables with minimal manual effort.

+## AI-Assisted Findings

+Set the `OPENAI_API_KEY` environment variable to enable AI-assisted finding generation.
+Run `python manage.py generate_ai_finding "<prompt>" --create` to create a new finding populated by an LLM.

 Ghostwriter comes equipped with "enterprise-level" features, such as role-based access controls, single sign-on authentication, and multi-factor authentication.
 Additionally, it integrates with tools like Mythic C2 and Cobalt Strike to enable automatic activity logging.
 These capabilities make Ghostwriter an ideal centralized and collaborative environment for red teams and